 "I approached Randy, who was really nice about it, and said that I had a singing telegram for him.
 I didn’t know Vince McMahon was with him until he told me to go ahead, and I did a Macho Man Randy Savage rap for about thirty seconds.

-"They were all flabbergasted and amazed because, on the spot, I was able to include other wrestlers such as Mr. Perfect, who was also there.
+"They were all flabbergasted and amazed because, on the spot, I was able to include other wrestlers such as Jerry Lawler and Mr. Perfect, who were also there.
 After this, Vince McMahon told me to give him a call on Monday."

 Our conversation shifted quickly to wrestling in general.
 Oscar spoke candidly about the differences he perceives now in wrestling compared to when he worked in the business and watching it as a child.